The COVID-19 pandemic is at the top of everyone’s mind. And if you’re pregnant, you may be wondering how the virus could affect you and your baby.

 Should I keep regularly scheduled follow-up appointments?

-Is my partner/family member allowed to accompany me to an appointment?
+Can my partner/family member come with me to an appointment?

 How you can protect yourself